pleiszenburg/zugbruecke/README.rst

 Examples
 ========

-pycrosscall essentially behaves like a drop-in replacement for ctypes' ``windll`` interface.
+zugbruecke essentially behaves like a drop-in replacement for ctypes' ``windll`` interface.
 In other words, it only covers the "stdcall calling convention" at this point.
-Therefore, most code, which was written with ``windll`` in mind and which runs under Windows, should run just fine with pycrosscall.
+Therefore, most code, which was written with ``windll`` in mind and which runs under Windows, should run just fine with zugbruecke.

 .. code:: python

-	from pycrosscall import ctypes
+	from zugbruecke import ctypes

 	simple_demo_routine = ctypes.windll.LoadLibrary('demo_dll.dll').simple_demo_routine
 	simple_demo_routine.argtypes = [